 Traffic comes with backlinks.
 And you obviously should use some winning link building strategies to get traffic:

+- You can build a link from broken ones.
+This is an easy tactic to use if you know websites with broken links to content of the same niche.
+Just run a technical site audit on a blog or site you want to get a backlink from.
+If you find a broken link, politely inform the site’s webmaster that the link is broken and they can now link to your article from your blog instead, for instance.
 This method can be applied if you have infographics in a newer version of your post.
 They are very popular and in demand.
 Just find a source where similar content is posted and politely offer them your infographic with a link to your page where it resides.
 If it’s made well enough, you are unlikely to get a negative answer.

-5. Ask friends who have websites to post your link, so that you can receive more traffic.
+- Ask friends who have websites to post your link, so that you can receive more traffic.

-If you want and have enough time you can learn more about link building strategies.
+If you want and have enough time, you can learn more about link building strategies.

-Social media will always be that very source where you can gain a lot of viewers.
+Next, social media will always be that very source where you can gain a lot of viewers.
 Even though Google doesn’t count them, such social media as Instagram, Facebook, Pinterest, LinkedIn, and Twitter will always be places for thousands of people who are interested in different spheres.
 Some of them can be your potential clients who are just waiting for new content to explore.
 It is pretty easy to use them and get a result.
 Some public pages and groups post content if it’s relevant and don’t ask for money.
 In this case your content has to be really catchy, interesting, well-written, and fresh.